priyanshutariyal02/redeo/README.md

 ## Deployment

-### Vercel (Recommended)

-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Add environment variables in Vercel dashboard
-4. Deploy automatically on every push

-### Other Platforms

-The application can be deployed to any platform that supports Next.js:
+Deploy easily to Vercel or any platform that supports Next.js.

-- Netlify
-- Railway
-- DigitalOcean App Platform
-- AWS Amplify

 ## Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch
 5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- **Next.js** team for the amazing framework
-- **Vercel** for hosting and deployment
-- **ImageKit** for video storage solutions
-- **Tailwind CSS** for the beautiful styling system
+MIT